 Notice how what you’re looking at affects you.
-Do the images trigger any memories, thoughts, feelings?
+Do the images trigger any particular memories, thoughts, emotions, physical sensations?
 And does your mood affect the way you see?

-We may not be able to change the world, but we can certainly alter our perception of it.
+We may not be able to change the world, but we can certainly alter our experience of it.

-Think in terms of social media: the more we “Like” certain types of posts, the more we see them in our news feed.
-Eventually, they will crowd out the posts we either just aren’t interested in or actively dislike.
-We can shape our real world user experience in much the same way as we do our online environment.
+Think in terms of social media: the more we “Like” certain types of posts, the more similar ones appear in our news feed.
+Eventually, the themes we like will crowd out the posts we actively disliked or simply ignored.
+We can shape our user experience of The Real World in much the same way as we do our online environment.

 Taking pictures is a great way to feel more in tune with your environment.
-It can also be a fun and meaningful way to share and connect with others.
+It can also be a fun and meaningful way to share your experiences and connect with like others.